(Online) Engaging Your Critical Thinking Skills

 Critical thinking can improve your ability to make decisions, solve problems, advocate for a cause and communicate more effectively in your personal and professional relationships.
 All you need is an open mind, your natural curiosity and a willingness to step back and reflect.

-This program is being offered by the UMaine Hutchinson Center and the UMaine Business School.
+This program is being offered by UMaine Extension and the UMaine Business School.

 *New study: 42 percent of U.S. managers think robotics, automation will be job-killers.
 (2018, Jul 17).
 The Public Record, 42, 2.